cesarvr/blog/content/post/image-streams.md

 ## Webhooks

-I'm cannot call this thing automatic, if for every new push I need to get outside of my IDE and execute the build my self.
-The ideal scenario is to push new code and automatically deploy it.
-To achieve this we are going to setup a Webhook.
+That was a good step towards automation, we've reduce the amount of command to just one.
+We still need to do ```oc start-build``` to trigger the build.

+In this section we are going to discuss how to eliminated that step and go to a flow where we push our code and we just need to wait until it gets deployed.

-Webhook to those who don't know, is just a notification protocol implemented by some of the popular git repos providers like GitHub, Bitbucket, VST, etc. BuildConfig implement two types of webhook endpoints one generic the other more specific for Github.
-For this post we are going to use Github.
+Webhook to those who don't know, is just a notification protocol implemented by some of the popular git providers like GitHub, Bitbucket, VST, etc. BuildConfig implement two types of webhook endpoints one using a generic protocol other specific for Github.
+In this post I'm going to use Github, as the sample project I'm using is hosted there but the instruction should work for other providers.

+### Before we start

 Keep in mind before integrating with any Webhook is that we just need to make sure our OpenShift instance is accessible.
 To setup the Webhook we need to provide and endpoint, we get this by following this steps: